Ren and Du Meridians for Yoga

 blog post governing du and conception ren meridians jennifer raye

-In Chinese Medicine the body is thought to contain channels of energy.
+In Chinese Medicine, the body is thought to contain channels of energy.
 The subtle or energetic body is made up of these channels, meridians, or nadis.
-These channels act as pathways where Qi or Prana flows.
+These channels serve as pathways through which Qi or Prana flows.

 In Chinese Medicine, the Ren (Conception Vessel) and Du (Governing Vessel) are paired.
 They are a part of the “eight extraordinary vessels”.